10 Tracking Tips to Help Find Your Deer After the Shot

 Despite what we may see on television, deer usually do not drop in their tracks at the shot.
 Sometimes, too, “stuff” happens and the shot is less than perfect.
 That’s when you have to unleash your tracking skills and go find them.
 Here are 10 tried-and-true tracking tips that have served me well over the years in finding deer after the shot.

-1. Stay Focused
+Tip 1.
+Stay Focused

 After the shot, stay as calm as you can and stay focused on the deer.
 Watch it as long as you can then listen even longer.
 Often you will hear the deer long after you can’t see it anymore.

 Before you leave your stand, pick a clear landmark where you last saw the deer and another where you last heard the deer.
 Also, pick a landmark noting where the deer was when you shot.
-Have these landmarks firmly in your mind before you exit yours stand.
+Have these landmarks firmly in your mind before you exit your stand.
 If you have a compass, take a bearing to each of these locations.
 Snap a few photos with your cell phone or use a small notepad to note the locations or draw yourself a little schematic that shows these three key landmarks.

 Go to where you last saw the deer and look for blood and tracks.
 Remember to look on the bushes as well as on the ground for blood.
 If you fail to find any, go to spot where you shot the deer and search for blood and/or hair.
 If you still don’t find a blood trail of any kind, go back to your stand and double check to make sure you were looking in the right places.